Dilshan-Dekumpitiya/Email-Controller-Sample-Project-Using-JavaFX/README.md

-# Email-Controller-and-Notification-Message-Sample-Project-Using-JavaFX
+# Email-Controller-and-Notification-Popup-Message-Sample-Project-Using-JavaFX
-## Use Maven Building System
+## Used Maven Building System